 Dear fellow Performing Artists…

-For Vol. 8, we are looking for artists who would like to present their work on two dates (Friday & Saturday) in July 2019.
-We are open to performers of all disciplines interested in sharing their pieces in an intimate venue.
+For Vol. 8, we are looking for artists who would like to present their work on Friday, July 5th and Saturday, July 6th 2019.
+We are open to performers of all disciplines interested in sharing their pieces in an intimate venue and/or in an outdoor space.
 All performers will receive 5 hours of free rehearsal time at PAUL Studios Berlin prior to the performance.

 Submitted performances must: